MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

     - loop()
     - listeners like mouse interactions: mousePressed(), etc. (see documentation)
     - listeners like keyboard interactions: keyPressed(), etc. (see documentation)

+Note: it is better to work in a more abstract boilerplate than a blank slate
+- Emphasis: ability to locate and use landmarks in code according to function of the boilerplate

 .
 How to play a Song, loading a library
   - additional words in a computer language, primary functions, that simplify a programmer's work